Liquid Death Mountain Water Reviews

 This Liquid Death mountain water review came across a few funny testimonials that manage to overhype the deliciousness of their beverages.

 Will this brand convert you to a humor-induced fan?
 Only a sip will tell.
-To keep things short, we’ll only include one customer testimonial that we’ve found so far:
+To keep things short, I’ll only include one customer testimonial that I’ve found so far:

 ‘My thirst, successfully murdered, I felt a huge relief knowing it was dead.
 The cops never showed, no one came looking for it, no one cared,” one Amazon customer wrote for their Mountain Water.